Join us for a tour of the School of Communications

 What majors does the School of Communications offer?

-The school consists of two departments.
-The Communications department offers five majors: Journalism, Strategic Communications, Cinema & Television Arts, Communication Design, and Media Analytics.
-The Sport & Event Management department offers one major: Sport & Event Management.
+The school offers six majors: Journalism, Strategic Communications, Cinema & Television Arts, Communication Design, Media Analytics and Sport Management.

 Can first-year students take School of Communications courses?

 Absolutely.
 We believe students should enjoy their chosen major from the start.
-Many students take the opening course in their department in the first or second semester at Elon: COM 100 Communications in a Global Age or SEM 212 Contemporary Sport Management.
+Many students take the opening course in their department in the first or second semester at Elon: COM 1000 Communications in a Global Age or SPT 2120 Contemporary Sport Management.
 New students also participate in the voluntary FreshTV program in the fall term or get involved in student media.

 Are scholarships available?

 Scholarships for entering students are granted at the university level.
-The only first-year scholarships awarded by the School of Communications are seven special Fellows scholarships each year.
+The only first-year scholarships awarded by the School of Communications are reserved for Communications Fellows.

 What will my first semester at Elon be like, academically?